xxxnell/spatial-smoothing/README.md

-# Blur Is an Ensemble: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness
+# Blurs Behaves Like Ensembles: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness

-This repository provides a PyTorch implementation of "Blur Is an Ensemble: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness".
-In this work, we show that a simple blur operation improves accuracy, uncertainty estimation, and corruption robustness simultaneously, since the blur ensembles spatial information.
-In particular, **MC dropout incorporating spatial smoothing achieves high predictive performance merely with a handful of ensembles.**
+This repository provides a PyTorch implementation of "Blurs Behave Like Ensembles: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness".
+In this work, we intrpduce ***"spatial ensemble"***.
+In particular, we show that a simple blur operation improves accuracy, uncertainty estimation, and corruption robustness simultaneously, since the blur ensembles spatial information.**MC dropout incorporating spatial smoothing achieves high predictive performance merely with a handful of ensembles.**

 <p align="center">
 <img src="resources/ablation/ablation_animated.gif" align="center" width="90%">